Cantata academica: History and text

 The cantata, completed in March 1959, was written for the 500th anniversary of the University of Basel on 1 July the following year.
 The Latin text, which was compiled by Bernhard Wyss, is based on the charter of the university, as well as older orations praising Basel.
 Britten wrote out the text for the work on the pages of his old preparatory-school German exercise book.
 He later used the same book to plan his War Requiem.

 The work was premiered at the University of Basel on 1 July 1960, conducted by Paul Sacher; the performers were Agnes Giebel, Elsa Cavelti, Peter Pears, Heinz Rehfuss, the Basler Kammerchor, the Sterk'scher Privatchor, and the Basler Kammerorchester.
-The British premiered was by the Cambridge University Musical Society in November, a few months after Britten received an honorary doctorate from the University.
+The British premiere was given by the Cambridge University Musical Society in November, a few months after Britten received an honorary doctorate from the University.

 Composition

-The piece is scored for four vocal soloists (soprano, alto or contralto, tenor, and bass), a four-part choir, two flutes, piccolo, two oboes, two clarinets in B-flat, two bassoons, four horns, two trumpets in C, three trombones, tuba, strings, timpani, four percussionists, two harps, and pianoforte.
+The cantata is scored for four vocal soloists (soprano, alto or contralto, tenor, and bass), a four-part choir, two flutes (second doubling piccolo), two oboes, two clarinets in B-flat, two bassoons, four horns, two trumpets in C, three trombones, tuba, strings, timpani, four percussionists, two harps, piano, and strings.

 The work is in two parts and has thirteen total sections.